sebdah/vim-delve/README.md

 Feature highlights
 ------------------

-- Go syntax highlighting of debug output
+- Go syntax highlighting of debug output (only Neovim)
 - Supports both breakpoints and tracepoints
 - Run the Delve debugger in a split view along side your code
 - Launches a Delve CLI, so all commands are supported in there
-- Leverages the Neovim terminal
+- Leverages the Neovim terminal (only on Neovim)
 - Supports `main` as well as and non-`main` packages

 ![animated example](https://github.com/sebdah/vim-delve/raw/master/vim-delve-demo.gif "vim-delve demo")